swedenconnect/signature-validation/README.md

 }
 ```

-The private key, certificates and algorithm declarations provided to the creation of the SVT issueris the private key used to sign and the certificate used to validate the SVT tokenand the algorithm used to sign it.
+The private key, certificates and algorithm declarations provided to the creation of the SVT issuer is the private key used to sign and the certificate used to validate the SVT token and the algorithm used to sign it.

 NOTE that it is recommended to issue an SVT directly from a trust anchor cert in order to avoid path validation of SVT tokens.

 The following code example then issues an SVT token and extends the XML document with SVT tokens based on the SVT issuer:

 ```
-byte[] extendXMLwithSVT(
-  Document signedXmlDocument,
+byte[] extendXMLwithSVT(Document signedXmlDocument,
-  SVTModel svtModel,
-  XMLDocumentSVTIssuer xmlDocumentSVTIssuer) {
+  SVTModel svtModel, XMLDocumentSVTIssuer xmlDocumentSVTIssuer) {

   // Extend XML document
   return xmlDocumentSVTIssuer.issueSvt(